openstack-archive/deb-python-trollius/doc/index.rst

 * ``repr(Task)``: include also the future the task is waiting for
 * Simplify/optimize iscoroutine().
 Inline inspect.isgenerator(obj): replace it
   with isinstance(obj, types.GeneratorType).
 * Fix for asyncio coroutines when passing tuple value in debug mode.
   CoroWrapper.send() now checks if it is called from a "yield from" generator to decide if the parameter should be unpacked or not.
-* Synchronize with Tulip
-* Fix runtests.py command line for patterns.

-Tulip changes:

-* Fix for asyncio coroutines when passing tuple value in debug mode.
-  CoroWrapper.send() now checks if it is called from a "yield from" generator to decide if the parameter should be unpacked or not.